Caching¶

 ¶

-Save variables to disk and restore them thereafter.
+Context manager to save variables to disk and restore them thereafter.¶

 The mo.persistent_cache